Omer Count Calculator

 Key Limitations and Assumptions (Summary)

-Used with these assumptions in mind, the Omer Count Calculator provides a clear bridge between the Gregorian calendar on your device and the Hebrew calendar underlying Sefirat HaOmer.
+Used with those assumptions in mind, the Omer Count Calculator provides a clear bridge between the Gregorian calendar on your device and the Hebrew calendar framework behind Sefirat HaOmer.